- one Roman mile: 1480 m (1000 paces, or 2000 steps, or 5000 feet)

 Other important units are:

-- one Roman talent : (60 Roman minae, or 100 Roman libra) mass of ca. 33 kg.
+- one Roman talent : mass of ca. 33 kg (60 Roman minae, or 100 Roman libra).
 It is also an ancient currency: a Greek talent of silver is 6000 Greek drachmas, or 24 000 Roman sesterces, but an Egyptian talent is only 6000 Roman sesterces.

 - One sesterce: 10 €, based on the fairly low annual salary of a 1st century soldier or worker of 1000 sesterces/year, compared to the French lowest revenue (RSA) of 6 720 €/year and to the netto minimum legal wage (SMIC) of 14 500 €/year in 2019 for a single man.

-- amphora quadrantal: as a volume, one amphora is one Roman cubic foot (nearly one modern cubic foot) = 2/3 artaba = 2 modii castrensis = 3 (Italic) modii = 8 congii = 48 sextarii, or 26 litres.
+- amphora quadrantal: as a volume, one amphora is one Roman cubic foot (nearly one modern cubic foot) = 2/3 Ptolemaic artaba = 2 Roman artaba = 2 modii castrensis = 3 Italic modii = 8 congii = 48 sextarii, or around 26 litres.
 A full amphora (olive oil, wine, fish brine) weights around 50 kg, out of which around half is tare (Dressel 1B amphora).

 - It may be noted that Egyptian grain was transported in sacks of one artaba (39 litres) with a unit weight of 31.5 kg.